Mexico–South Korea relations: History

 The first contact between the peninsula of Korea and Mexico took place when Spanish born and Mexican born Jesuits from New Spain (modern-day Mexico) arrived to Korea to preach Christianity.
 Since initial contacts, there would be almost no further direct contact between the two nations and any contact at all would have been done with Korean trading ships coming to Manila (capital of the Spanish crown in the Philippines) and their goods and merchandise traveling by Spanish galleons to present day Mexico.
 In 1905, a Korean ship called the Ilford arrived in southern Mexico carrying approximately 1,033 Korean migrants.
 These migrants eventually settled in the Mexican state of Yucatán.

 During the Korean War, unlike several Latin American nations, Mexico decided to remain neutral and not send troops to the Korean peninsula, however, approximately 100,000 Mexicans (and of Mexican descent) did fight in Korea under the command the United States Armed Forces as well as under the United Nations flag.

 On 26 January 1962, Mexico and South Korea formally established diplomatic relations.
 That same year, South Korea opened an embassy in Mexico City.
 Initially, Mexico conducted relations with South Korea from its embassy in Tokyo, Japan.
 In March 1968, South Korea dedicated a Friendship Pavilion to Mexico and placed it in Chapultepec Park.
 In 1978, Mexico opened an embassy in Seoul.

 In 1991, South Korean President Roh Tae-woo became the first South Korean head of state to visit Mexico and Latin-America.
 In 1996, Mexican President Ernesto Zedillo reciprocated the visit to South Korea.
 Since then, there have been several high level visits between the two nations.

 In 2017, both nations celebrated 112 years since the first Korean migration to Mexico.
 In 2021, the Mexican Government created the Establishment of the Association of Mexican Veterans of the Korean War.

 In 2022, both nations celebrated 60 years of diplomatic relations.
-In July of that same year, Mexican Foreign Minister Marcelo Ebrard paid a visit to South Korea to continue the conversations for a free trade agreement between both nations that were initiated in 2012.
+In July of that same year, Mexican Foreign Secretary Marcelo Ebrard paid a visit to South Korea to continue the conversations for a free trade agreement between both nations that were initiated in 2012.

+In August 2026, Mexican Foreign Secretary Roberto Velasco Álvarez paid a visit to South Korea and met with his counterpart Cho Hyun.
+In September 2026, South Korean President Lee Jae Myung paid a State visit to Mexico.
+During the visit, President Lee met with President Claudia Sheinbaum and the two leaders signed 17 bilateral agreements including agreements on minerals, AI, defense and space.